Freenitial/PowerShell_LaunchBar/README.md

 - DPI aware is very poorly implemented.
 The scaling detected when the program is opened determines that the toolbar will be dirty-scaled itself the next time Windows parameters are changed.
-Instead, the toolbar should be rebuilt as it was when it was first opened on a given Windows scale.
+Instead, the toolbar should be rebuilt as a fresh script opening on a given Windows scale.
 - No overflow management when too many shortcuts are present